About Upper Iowa University

 If you have any questions, or if you’d like additional information, please contact Career Development: 563-425-5208.

-UIU has three international education centers located in the Pacific Rim.
-UIU offers undergraduate programs in business, communication and psychology to learners in Hong Kong and Malaysia; moreover, on the UIU Fayette campus, more than 125 international students from many countries throughout the world attend classes full-time.
+UIU has an international education center located in Hong Kong.
+UIU offers undergraduate programs in business, communication and psychology to learners in Hong Kong; moreover, on the UIU Fayette campus, more than 125 international students from many countries throughout the world attend classes full-time.

 Hiring international students does not follow the same format that employers routinely use.
 The International Career Opportunities Network (ICON) has published a guide that provides information every employer should know about hiring international students.
 If you have questions after reviewing this document, please contact The Office of Career Development.